kernelci/kernelci-core/.github/ISSUE_TEMPLATE/kernelci-api-tokens.md

 ---
-name: KernelCI API tokens
+name: KernelCI API accounts
-about: Request to get some KernelCI API tokens
+about: Request a KernelCI (Maestro) API account
-title: Request API tokens for USER
+title: Request API account for USER
 labels: ''
 assignees: ''

 ---

-KernelCI uses kernelci-backend to manage its database which contains all the data about builds and tests.
-There are 2 main instances, a production one for kernelci.org and a test one for staging.kernelci.org.
-Separate tokens can be provided for either or both, with several permissions to choose from.
-KernelCI labs will also typically need a token to be able to push their test results.
+KernelCI uses the [Maestro API](https://github.com/kernelci/kernelci-api) to manage its database which contains all the data about builds and tests.
+There are 2 main instances, a production one for kernelci.org and a staging one for testing changes.
+Access is based on user accounts: an admin sends you an invitation link, you set a password and then obtain API tokens by logging in.
+Reading data doesn't require any account or token, so this is only needed to send data to the API.

+Lab owners connecting their lab to KernelCI typically need an account for [pull labs](https://docs.kernelci.org/components/maestro/pipeline/connecting-pull-lab/), which poll the API for jobs and push their test results.
+[LAVA labs](https://docs.kernelci.org/components/maestro/pipeline/connecting-lab/) don't need an API account: they use a callback token generated in the lab itself and added to the pipeline configuration.

-Please answer the questions below to request some API tokens:
+Please answer the questions below to request an account:

 **Contact details**